 \subsubsection{LLM Generation and Fact-Checking}

-We prompt the LLM to generate a response to the history of the conversation.
-The response often contains interesting and relevant knowledge, but is inherently unreliable.
-We check their correctness against the knowledge corpus.
-This process is similar to how crowdsourced fact-checking datasets like FEVER~\cite{thorne-etal-2018-fever} and DialFact~\cite{gupta-etal-2022-dialfact} are constructed, but done automatically.
-This has the following steps:
+.
+We prompt the LLM to generate a response to the history of the conversation (Table~\ref{prompt:baseline}).
+This response often contains interesting and relevant knowledge, but is inherently unreliable.

-{\bf 1.
-Breaking down claims.} We use a prompt to break down the LLM response to multiple objective factual claims (Table \ref{prompt:claim-splitting}).
-When breaking down knowledge from the LLM, we resolve co-references to reduce ambiguity, and resolve ambiguous time information like ``current'' and ``last year'', to make all claims self-contained.
+{\bf Stage 4}.
+The LLM response is broken down to multiple claims~\cite{chen-etal-2022-generating} (Table \ref{prompt:claim-splitting}).
+This stage resolves co-references to reduce ambiguity, and resolves relative time information like ``current'' and ``last year'', to make all claims self-contained.

-{\bf 2.
-Evidence Retrieval.} We use an IR system to retrieve $N_{\mbox{evidence}}=2$ passages from the knowledge corpus to serve as evidence for each claim.
+We use IR to retrieve $N_{\text{evidence}}$ passages from the knowledge corpus for each claim to serve as evidence.
 We use the same time-based re-ranking as in Section \ref{sec:IR} to better handle time-sensitive topics.

-{\bf 3.
-Verification.} The verification prompt (Table \ref{prompt:verify}) assigns each claim to one of three classes: whether the retrieved evidence supports the claim, refutes the claim, or if there is not enough information in the evidence to make this decision.
+{\bf Stage 5.} The verification prompt (Table \ref{prompt:verify}) uses chain-of-thought prompting~\cite{chain-of-thought} to assign each claim to one of three classes: whether the retrieved evidence supports the claim, refutes the claim, or if there is not enough information in the evidence to make this decision.
 Only claims that are supported by the evidence are kept.